 The current consensus is that the diagnosis of a psychogenic disease occurs when the clinical practitioner isn't able to identify a specific cause.
 This suggests that, much like the American researchers working on the same problem, the Cuban panel aren't sure what's causing the symptoms – although it must be said that they are avoiding attributing them to any "sonic attacks".

-As aforementioned, it’s since been announced by American experts that brain damage in some victims is detectable – the type that could cause these symptoms to manifest.
-Even if it was a “collective psychogenic disorder”, it's extremely unlikely that this can explain the incidences of these brain abnormalities.
+As aforementioned, it’s since been announced by American experts that white matter tract changes in some victims is detectable – the type that could cause these symptoms to manifest.
+Even if it was a “collective psychogenic disorder”, it's unclear whether or not this can explain the incidences of these brain abnormalities.

 As for the crickets – where do we start?